Blue Ribbon Sushi Izakaya

 Blue Ribbon Sushi Izakaya may be the most ambitious Blue Ribbon yet.
 The room reeks of hotel restaurant, but they’ve done a good job at minimizing the hoteliness and making the restaurant feel warm and friendly.
-The low rise communal tables and big booths make this an ideal destination to go with a huge crew of friends, as does the massive (maybe too massive) menu.
-The good news is that there is definitely something for everyone - vegetarians, sushi lovers and meat freaks alike.
+The low-rise communal tables and big booths make this an ideal destination for dinner with a huge crew of friends, as does the massive (maybe too massive) menu.
+The good news is that there is definitely something for everyone - vegetarians, sushi lovers, and meat freaks alike.
 Our advice is to order a lot and make sure to cover all the important stuff - fried chicken, fried rice, skewers, chicken liver mousse and - wait for it - cold vegetables.
 That’s right.
 Vegetables.
 Our doctor seems to think that eating those things occasionally will keep us from dying.

 Go heavy on the skewers.
-We particularly freaked out over the Sea Scallop & Miso Butter on a stick.
+We particularly liked the sea scallop and miso butter one.
 Those scallops are so sweet they could be on the dessert menu.
-The juicy Beef Short Rib & Garlic skewer is also awesome, as is the Rock Shrimp & Tomatillo.Hamachi Tataki/Kanpachi Usuzukuri
+The juicy beef short rib and garlic skewer is also awesome, as is the rock shrimp and tomatillo skewer.

 Go nuts on the fresh fish.
 It may not be the best the city has to offer, but you’ll never see us complain about eating sushi in a Blue Ribbon establishment.